-Flash-frozen, the vegetables in Luvo’s whole-food meals pack tons of nutrients and flavor while still being full of fiber and protein.
+Flash-frozen, the vegetables in Luvo’s whole-food meals pack tons of nutrients and flavor while still being full of fiber and protein for men.
 All in all, these meals a healthy yet satisfying response to microwave dinners.
 Take Luvo’s Mac and Cheese, which is made with brown rice pasta, antioxidant-rich cauliflower, and flavorful cheese (and we’re only talking 340 calories).
 After all, the more satisfying our “healthy” meals are, the easier it is to stay on track.

 Loma Linda Chipotle Bowl

-Plant-based protein and 100% vegan, it takes a crazy-quick 60 seconds to microwave this substantial and delish Loma Linda bag for an easy Southwest dish containing black beans, rice, veggies, and plant-based steak.
+Made-up entirely of vegan foods, it takes a crazy-quick 60 seconds to microwave this substantial and delish Loma Linda bag for an easy Southwest dish containing black beans, rice, veggies, and plant-based steak.
 This faux steak tastes juicier than microwaved real steak.
 The meal is gluten-free, non-GMO, and 260 calories per bag — less than a Chipotle bowl and better for you both portion-wise and in terms of calories.

 Saffron Road Vegetable Pad Thai